Dentistry

 How Long Does Tooth Pain Last After a Filling?

-Most patients feel mild discomfort for a few days up to two weeks.
+Most patients feel mild discomfort for a few days to two weeks.
 This includes sensitivity to hot or cold drinks, biting pressure, or sweet foods.
 If everything goes smoothly, the pain should gradually fade without going back to your dentist.

 What Affects Recovery Time?